-A common landmark for vacationers is Holetown Monument.
+If you are looking to do some sight-seeing, visit Holetown Monument.
 It is located in Holetown.
 This is a site to see as you're out exploring the island, and you can read a brief history of the founding of the island on the attached placard.

 Mount Gay Rum Distilleries and Visitor Center: With all the rum punch you're likely to drink on Barbados, you may as well discover the history of your tropical indulgence.
 Mount Gay Rum claims to be the oldest brand of rum in existence.

 The following chart provides more details regarding other kinds of attractions of interest to vacationers.

 |3Ws Monument||Monument||Wanstead, 3.4 mi.
 South of Central Holetown|